karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 So, you can query the actual data points by giving a metric (`:series-code`) and backend returns the data points for that metric.
 Basically, I just implemented a minimum API that is needed by the frontend to do the visualization.

-Reitit library provides a swagger documentation out of the box, so you can experiment with the API easily also with the browser:
+Reitit library provides swagger documentation out of the box, so you can experiment with the API easily also with the browser:

 ![Swagger](/img/2021-01-19-world-statistics-exercise_img_2.png)